binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/openstack-horizon.rst

 .. note::

-   If you want to create a load balancer that terminates SSL, you first need to :doc:`create the requisite certificate </secret-store/create-cert-for-loadbalancing>` in our secret store.
+   If you want to create a load balancer that terminates SSL/TLS, you first need to :doc:`create the requisite certificate </secret-store/create-cert-for-loadbalancing>` in our secret store.
 We recommend reading our :doc:`../ssl-termination` guide before proceeding.